Syntomification and crystalline local systems: Preliminaries

 For the top map in this diagram, we can simplify to get

-For the last equivalence we use that prismatization commutes with finite limits (Remark 3.5 in \cite{APC2}).
+For the first equivalence we use that prismatization commutes with finite Tor-independent limits (Remark 3.5 in \cite{APC2}).
 Thus the top morphism is affine.
-It follows $\X^{\Prism}$ has affine diagonal as this property is flat local on the target.
+It follows $\X^{\Prism}$ has affine diagonal as this property is flat local on the target (here one can use the fpqc covering property for a quasiregular semiperfectoid source provided by the proof of Proposition \ref{prop:prism_preserve_flat_covers}).